SwissDataScienceCenter/renku/docs/tutorials/own_machine/04_clone_renku_project.rst

 In order to save your work back to RenkuLab from your own machine, you'll need to create an SSH key and save that key in your Renku GitLab account.

-If you already have an SSH key in your RenkuLab GitLab profile, then skip down to :ref:`Clone your Renku Project <_clone_renku_project_instructions>`.
+If you already have an SSH key in your RenkuLab GitLab profile, then skip down to :ref:`Clone your Renku Project`.
 Otherwise, follow along to set up a key.

 Enable remote access to your Renku Project via an SSH Key